AlexBeem/Ariadne-Bootloader/README.md

 #### Manual Installation
 - Download the Ariadne files here: https://github.com/per1234/Ariadne-Bootloader/archive/ariadne.zip
-- Extract the .zip file
+- Extract the .zip file.
+- Rename the extracted folder **Ariadne-Bootloader**.
-- Copy the **hardware** and **libraries** folders inside your sketchbook folder.
-Take care during copying not to overwrite any other files.
+- Move the folder into the **hardware** folder in your sketchbook folder.
 - If the Arduino IDE is running then restart it.

 #### Boards Manager Installation